kuoss/ingress-annotator/README.md

 [![GitHub license](https://img.shields.io/github/license/kuoss/ingress-annotator.svg)](https://github.com/kuoss/ingress-annotator/blob/main/LICENSE)
 [![Go Report Card](https://goreportcard.com/badge/github.com/kuoss/ingress-annotator)](https://goreportcard.com/report/github.com/kuoss/ingress-annotator)

-`ingress-annotator` is a Kubernetes utility designed to dynamically manage ingress annotations based on predefined rules set in a ConfigMap.
-This tool simplifies the process of annotating ingresses in various namespaces, ensuring consistency and reducing manual configuration.
+The **Ingress Annotator** is a Kubernetes utility designed to streamline the management and application of annotations across Ingress resources and entire namespaces.
+With this tool, you can define reusable annotation rules in a ConfigMap, which are automatically propagated to your Ingresses or Namespaces based on simple annotation references.
+This ensures that updates to your annotation rules are immediately and consistently applied across your Kubernetes environment, reducing the risk of errors and making your deployments more maintainable.

 ## Features

-- **Dynamic Annotation Management**: Automatically applies annotations to ingresses based on the rules defined in a ConfigMap.
-- **Namespace Specific Rules**: Apply annotations to ingresses in specified namespaces.
-- **Ingress Specific Rules**: Apply annotations to specific ingresses within a namespace.
-- **Wildcard Support**: Use wildcard patterns to match namespaces and ingress names.
+- **Centralized Annotation Management**: Define reusable annotations in a ConfigMap that can be applied to multiple Ingress resources or entire namespaces.
+This ensures consistency and reduces the need for repetitive configurations.
+- **Flexible and Scalable Application**: Apply annotation rules to individual Ingress resources or automatically propagate them to all Ingresses within a namespace, simplifying configuration management across your Kubernetes environment.
+- **Dynamic and Automatic Updates**: Any changes to the annotation rules in the ConfigMap are automatically applied to all relevant Ingress resources or namespaces.
+Use the `annotator.ingress.kubernetes.io/rules` annotation on Ingresses or namespaces to dynamically control which rules are applied, ensuring precise and up-to-date configurations.

 ## Usage
 1. Create a ConfigMap with your annotation rules: